hjstoff/CMake-basic-cfg/mddocs/CMake+QT-creator.md

+# Notes on CMake as the project configuration system for the QT Creator IDE

+N.B.: Several of these notes have come about by initially querying an AI system (Claude), and subsequently testing - and possiblyu correcting - them.

 Qt Creator 16.x has excellent support for CMake projects with CMakePresets.json files, and you can import your existing project with minimal or no changes to your configuration.